- 2 cups pineapple chunks, chilled

 - ½ watermelon, cut into cubes and chilled

 - ¼ cup lime juice

-- Puree pineapple, sparkling water, and mint in a blender Transfer to a pitcher.
+- Puree pineapple, sparkling water, and mint in a blender; transfer mixture to a pitcher.

-- Rinse the blender pitcher.
-Blend watermelon and lime juice in the blender until smooth.
+- Rinse blender pitcher.
+Blend watermelon and lime juice in blender until smooth.

-- Pour the watermelon juice into a glass.
-Spoon 3 tablespoons of the pineapple mixture on top of the watermelon juice.
-Garnish with mint and lime.
+- Pour watermelon juice into a glass.
+Spoon 3 tablespoons pineapple mixture onto watermelon juice.
+Garnish with mint leaves and lime slices.